It is my belief that the Camino always has something to teach us, whether subtle or profound.

 As a Camino newbie, I only knew of the Camino Francaise, now I know this is just the tip of the iceberg.
-As I could only take 2 weeks annual leave, I calculated that I could walk from Astorga to Santiago de Compostela at that time.
+As I could only take 2 weeks of annual leave, I calculated that I could walk from Astorga to Santiago de Compostela at that time.
 Auspiciously, no one wanted to come, well how can anyone understand something that is far beyond the fear of their own imagination? … And as I had so often resolved to do when traveling over the years, I went alone.

 Hence, I jumped on a train and a plane and then a coach to a land I had never been to before … I took a leap of faith … and this is where the magic begins …